AndrewIsh/ems-frontend/README.md

 # ems-frontend

-This repository contains the frontend for the Enquiry Management System.
+A React / Redux powered frontend for the Enquiry Management System.